Want to polarize a room of homeschoolers? Say these words: homeschool standardized testing.

 It’s a controversial Act that had unintended consequences on achievement testing.

-[IF YOU’RE NOT INTERESTED, JUST KEEP SCROLLING TO THE NEXT SECTION.
+[IF YOU’RE NOT INTERESTED IN CONTINUING THE HISTORY OF TEST STANDARDIZATION, JUST KEEP SCROLLING TO THE NEXT SECTION.
 No worries!]

 Effects of No Child Left Behind